Easy Royal Icing Recipe

 - Day 3 – Add details: Pipe designs, lettering, or additional colors.
 Let each layer dry before adding the next.
 Depending on detail, this can take a day or two.

-- Day 4 – Package: Ensure cookies are completely dry, then package for gifts, trays, or freeze in airtight containers with parchment between layers.
+- Day 4 – Package: Ensure cookies are completely dry, then package for gifts, trays, or freeze cookies in airtight containers with parchment between layers.

 I usually decorate one or two designs at a time.
 Keeping colors and styles limited helps me stay organized and enjoy the process.
 Then I repeat for the next batch.